dhawalsjain/SciView/README.md

-# SciViewer
+# SciView

 Single Cell Interactive Viewer is an R shiny application that allows users to interactively visualize single cell datasets.
-The application contains two modules - 1) SciViewerIn: The input application that processes single cell data from .h5ad or .seurat format into either a local or remote database.
-2) SciViewer: The main application that allows interactive visualization.
+The application contains two modules - 1) SciViewIn: The input application that processes single cell data from .h5ad or .seurat format into either a local or remote database.
+2) SciView: The main application that allows interactive visualization.

 **Installation**
 - The application is developed in R 4.0 and uses several dependancies listed below.